PharmGKB/pgkb-ngs-pipeline/README.md

 It is optimized for WGS and Exome analysis, and currently does not handle trios.
 [VQSR](http://gatkforums.broadinstitute.org/gatk/discussion/39/variant-quality-score-recalibration-vqsr) filtering has shown to be effective for WGS data, but you may want to switch to [hard filtering](http://gatkforums.broadinstitute.org/wdl/discussion/2806/howto-apply-hard-filters-to-a-call-set) if using other data sources.

 Take a look at `run.sh` to see the steps of our pipeline and the parameters used.
-It takes a pair of fastq files from an Illumina NGS run and outputs a complete VCF file containing genotypes for *every* position, useful for pharmacogenomics analysis and a smaller VCF containing only the positions needed for [PharmCAT](https://github.com/PharmGKB/PharmCAT).
+It takes a pair of FASTQ files from an Illumina NGS run and outputs a complete VCF file containing genotypes for *every* position, useful for pharmacogenomics analysis and a smaller VCF containing only the positions needed for [PharmCAT](https://github.com/PharmGKB/PharmCAT).

 ## Setting Up